ISO 14064-1 fact sheet

 Can other low-carbon transition methods and tools be used to achieve the objectives of this approach?

-Bilan Carbone® makes it possible to meet the requirements for identifying the boundaries to be accounted for, and for collecting and exploiting the data required for ISO 14064-1 reporting.
-It also allows togo further in the reporting approach of GHG reduction initiatives with the development of a GHG emission reduction plan (climate strategy) and its implementation.
+Bilan Carbone® enables meeting the requirements for identifying the boundaries to be accounted for, and for collecting and exploiting the data required under ISO 14064-1 reporting.
+It also allows togo further in the reporting approach GHG reduction initiatives with the development of a GHG emission reduction plan (climate strategy) and its implementation.

-However, the removal and uptake part of GHGs is not yet addressed in the Bilan Carbone® method, but it will be included in a future update.
+However, the removal and uptake of GHGs are not yet addressed in the Bilan Carbone® method, but they will be included in a later update.

 Does it allow third-party recognition?
 If so, in what way?

-The organisation shall document separately GHG reduction initiatives and the associated differences in GHG emission or removal levels, and shall describe:
+The organisation shall document separately GHG reduction initiatives and the differences in GHG emission or removal levels associated, and it shall describe:

 • the GHG reduction initiatives